Kyrie666/Mlops-leaning/README.md

-# Mlops-leaning
+# langchain llm knowlauge
-learning about mlops
+about some langchain code for llm